Home Insurance After Foreclosure: How It Affects Future Coverage

 Does Foreclosure Appear on Your Insurance Record?

-One of the most common misconceptions is that foreclosure itself gets flagged in your insurance file — but that's not quite how it works.
-The insurance industry tracks your claim history through the CLUE report (Comprehensive Loss Underwriting Exchange), a database maintained by LexisNexis.
-Your CLUE report records claims filed against a property over the past seven years — not financial events like foreclosure, bankruptcy, or missed mortgage payments.
+One of the most common misconceptions is that foreclosure itself gets flagged in your insurance file, but that's not quite how it works.
+The insurance industry tracks your claim history through the CLUE report (Comprehensive Loss Underwriting Exchange), a database maintained by LexisNexis Risk Solutions.
+Your CLUE report records up to seven years of auto and property insurance claims, not financial events like foreclosure, bankruptcy, or missed mortgage payments.
+According to the Utah Insurance Department, only loss history is stored in CLUE, and credit reports, criminal records, civil lawsuits, and legal judgments are not incorporated.

 So what does show up?
 While the foreclosure event itself is not recorded on your CLUE report, several related issues can create entries that follow you: